Introduction

 Then: another slide is revealed.

 What new information did we just learn?
-Are you surprised?
-Why or why not?
+What do you think the pink region means now?

-What new information did we just learn?
 Are you surprised?
 Why or why not?

 The page for the graph also offers more information about the context for this graph, other content connections, and paired texts for students to explore.